apache/buildstream-site/content/pages/about.md

 * If you encounter any problem through this process, please visit the [Known Issues]({filename}known_issues.md) page.
 Hopefully you will find your problem described there together with a workaround to overcome it while the BuildStream developers fix the issue.
 A link to the issue tracker will allow you to follow the progress on it.
 * Finally, the recommendation is to visit the [FAQ]({filename}faq.md#use-buildstream) (Frequently Asked Questions) page in order to find out more about BuildStream, how to get in contact with those who might help you, where can I find examples of how to use the tool and further interesting information.

-A more technical and detailed description of BuildStream features, architecture, components, etc. can be found in [BuildStream In Detail]({filename}buildstream_in_detail.md).
+A more technical and detailed description of BuildStream features, architecture, components, etc. can be found in [BuildStream documentation] website.

 ## Latest features